Teaching for Change Partners on NEH Summer Institute

 Beyond the Master Narrative of the Civil Rights Movement: Grassroots Activism from 1940-1980

-Teaching for Change is proud to partner with a collaborative team of scholars, veterans, and educators from Duke, the SNCC Legacy Project, and Tougaloo College on a NEH Teacher Summer Institute: The Civil Rights Movement: Grassroots Perspectives from 1940-1980.
+Teaching for Change is proud to partner with a team of scholars, veterans, and educators from Duke, the SNCC Legacy Project, and Tougaloo College on a NEH Teacher Summer Institute: The Civil Rights Movement: Grassroots Perspectives from 1940-1980.

 Participants (classroom teachers in grades 7-12) will study the bottom-up history of the Civil Rights Movement.
-They will have the unique opportunity to learn from people who made the Civil Rights Movement happen and from leading scholars of the era including William Chafe, Courtland Cox, Emilye Crosby, Hasan Kwame Jeffries, Charles Payne, Barbara Ransby, Judy Richardson, and more.
+They will have the unique opportunity to learn from people who made the Civil Rights Movement happen and from leading scholars of the era including William Chafe, Charles Cobb Jr., Courtland Cox, Emilye Crosby, Hasan Kwame Jeffries, Charles Payne, Barbara Ransby, Judy Richardson, and more.

 Dates: July 9 – 27, 2018 (3 weeks)